 500GB HDD (first drive) /dev/sda1 499M Windows recovery env (Win10) /dev/sda2 100M EFI System (Win10 & F28 - /boot/efi) /dev/sda3 16M Microsoft reserved (Win10) /dev/sda4 244G Microsoft basic data (Win10 - C disk) /dev/sda5 400M /boot (F28) /dev/sda6 180G /home (F28) /dev/sda7 20G /var (F28) /dev/sda8 4G /tmp (F28 & F27) /dev/sda9 4G Linux swap (F28 & F27) /dev/sda10 100M EFI System (?)
 (F27 - /boot/efi) /dev/sda11 400M /boot (F27) /dev/sda12 13G / (F27) 32GB SDD (second drive) /dev/sdb1 29.8G / (F28)

-Windows 10 installer will automatically create first three partitions from the list – I had only create one partition of 250GB.
+Windows 10 installer will automatically create first three partitions from the list – I had to create only one partition of 250GB.
 Size of /dev/sda2 is defined by default and it’s big enough to share between Windows 10 and Fedora 28.
 Generally speaking, it’s big enough for the most dual boot configurations (Windows + Linux).
 If needed, there is also option to set a custom EFI size: